muhammaduss/wishlist_telegram_bot/README.md

 For personal use go to https://t.me/wishlist_organizer_bot.
 All instructions for commands are available here.

-As usual (from 8-9 AM to 11-12 PM) it will be open, but when the laptop is charging, on which the bot is hosted - it will be stopped for maximum 1.5 hours.
-In such unlucky case, write to https://t.me/muhammaduss any time.
+As usual it will be closen, but if you want to use, write to https://t.me/muhammaduss any time and I will try to plug long-term support of this bot.

 ### Installation